JocaPC/Belgrade-SqlClient/docs/cqrs.md

 <a name="init"></a>
 ## Initializing data access components

-In order to initialize data access components, you can provide standard *SqlConnection8 as a constructor:
+In order to initialize data access components, you can provide standard *SqlConnection* as a constructor:

 ```javascript
 const string ConnString = "Server=<SERVER NAME>;Database=<DB NAME>;Integrated Security=true";